 Manual cars only represent about 5 percent of vehicles on the road these days, so obviously they have a smaller theft rate anyway.
 But in reality, the average petty car thief is simply not going to know how to drive it.
 Especially when you consider that the majority of them are young adults who were not exposed to stick shifts during their driving education.
 Police departments are quick to warn that more sophisticated thieves might be interested in certain brands of cars, especially sports cars, because of their manual transmissions, but for the most part, your car is probably safer than most.

 If all else fails, many people who are worried about their car being stolen slap an alarm sticker on their back windshield.
-Similar to the alarm signs you can place around your home, thieves will be deterred whether the actual alarm exists or not.
+Similar to the home security alarm signs you can place around your home, thieves will be deterred whether the actual alarm exists or not.
 If you want to keep your vehicle safe, you can think creatively, or just remember the basics.
-It’s sure to save you a lot of panic later.
+It’s sure to save you a lot of panics later.